Defense attorneys have not re-filed motion requesting that Arizona coach Sean Miller testify

 Ramos responded by saying he wasn’t going to stop Haney from asking in writing, but that the video had already been presented before his initial decision to disallow testimony from Miller and therefore “nothing has changed.”

-Later, as FBI videos were played in front of the jury, prosecutor Robert Boone asked cooperating witness Marty Blazer what Merl Code meant when he said that Book Richardson’s “concern is about the next kid and being able to take care of whatever situations are coming up."
+Later, as FBI videos were played in front of the jury, prosecutor Robert Boone asked cooperating witness Marty Blazer what Code meant when he said that ex-UA assistant Book Richardson’s “concern is about the next kid and being able to take care of whatever situations are coming up."

 Blazer replied: “I understood that to mean Book — Book's concern isn't necessarily what he was — players that he was coaching at Arizona were going to elevate into the professional ranks.